 Once done, click preview and check if the preview URL uses the correct custom domain, the one that you’ve selected in the previous step.

-We approach necessary changes in web GTM with a multidomain tagging server using the lookup table variable.
-In the web GTM, you need to send, for example, UA data to the pacific tagging server URL.
+We approach necessary changes in web GTM with a multidomain tagging server using the Lookup table variable.
+In the web GTM, you need to send, for example, GA4 data to the pacific tagging server URL.
 The best way to set it up is by using the Lookup Table variable.
 This lookup variable should check the page hostname, and depending on that set tagging the server URL.

 Hope this blog post shed more light on configuring a server GTM container for multiple tagging servers.
 This is a handy feature when using different domains for website localization, brands, products, landing pages, etc.